LiYan1988/simulationsYuxin/README.md

 8. To control the memory of the allocated nodes, use --mem in sbatch, for example, --mem=64G.
 This will allocate a node with memory larger than the specified value.
+9. To compare with Li's algorithm, only one modulation format is needed.
+And we should set Nmax=0 in the CLGN.
+This is because Li's MILP does not consider regenerater.